Unholy Confessions: Background and writing

 "Unholy Confessions" was written by members Zacky Vengeance, M. Shadows and Synyster Gates.
 The main riff was written by Vengeance, and had been floating around for a while before the rest of the band completed the song, and the chorus and lyrics were written by Shadows.

 The band has stated that the song's writing process was different than that of other tracks.
-Sanders recalled the song's writing process: "Zack had a riff that he had been playing over and over and over in the garage.
+Sanders recalled the song's writing process:

+"Zack had a riff that he had been playing over and over and over in the garage.
 We would jam on it a little bit but we didn’t really know what to do with it.
 Then we left for tour – it was some sort of [suicide awareness initiative] Take Action Tour or something.
 We were staying at our booking agent’s house in Chicago and we said, ‘Let’s write a song.’
 So we all wrote in separate rooms.
 We’ve never done that since!
 I came up with the chorus for 'Unholy Confessions' and we kind of put it on the backburner.
 When we got back home to Orange County, we had that riff and we had the chorus; we just needed some stupid, meaty breakdown! [laughs] And that part of the song came together.
 We put the dumb-dumb breakdown with the riff, and then we [already] had this chorus… it’s funny how those things happen; it’s like a moment in time."

-Music and lyrics
+Composition and lyrics

 Musically, "Unholy Confessions" is characterized by its "razor sharp" guitar riffs.
 The song was one of the first Avenged Sevenfold songs to predominantly feature clean singing.The song variously makes used of screamed vocals, chugged breakdowns, harmonized dual lead guitar lines, and choruses.
 Lyrically, the song is about a couple who find out they are both cheating on each other.
 According to Metal Hammer, "even the lyrics were metal, managing to make a story seemingly about a shitty relationship sound like something out of a power metal track."
-M. Shadows assessed: "I don’t think it was a real-life inspiration, other than things I was dealing with.
+M. Shadows said: "I don’t think it was a real-life inspiration, other than things I was dealing with.
 When you’re a kid, you are just pulling from your own angsty little heart, and that’s kind of what that was."
+The riff draws influence from the melodic death metal of the 1990s.

 Additionally, the track features syncopated patterns in the kick drum work.